jbrunton/jbrunton.com/_posts/2025-02-09-clean-architecture-katas.md

   - software design
 ---

 It's always a good idea to practice.
-Here are a few references to katas for practicing [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) ideas, including one I created for my own practice purposes.
+Here are a few links to katas for practicing [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) ideas, including one I created for my own practice purposes.

 ## Game of Life kata